Pylons/pyramid/docs/narr/project.rst

   URL mapping via :term:`URL dispatch` and Pylons-style view handlers, some extra functionality, and SQLAlchemy set up.

-The project templates which start with ``pyramid_`` uses :term:`ZCML` (see :ref:`declarative_chapter`) instead of :term:`imperative configuration`.

-The project templates which start with ``pylons_`` use imperative configuration (the type of configuration which we've been showing so far in the book).

-Each also makes the assumption that you want your code to live in a Python :term:`package`.
+Each paster template makes the assumption that you want your code to live in a Python :term:`package`.
 Even if your application is extremely simple, it is useful to place code that drives the application within a package, because a package is more easily extended with new code.
 An application that lives inside a package can also be distributed more easily than one which does not live within a package.

 .. index::
    single: creating a project